SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (1) A point‑sensitive, continuous temperature‑recording device shall be used to monitor both the internal temperature of the fish and the ambient temperature within the oven.
 Each recording‑device record shall be identified as to the specific oven load and date processed.

-(3) The process selected by the processor as adequate under the conditions of manufacturer shall be at least equivalent to a process established by a competent processing authority to achieve a safe product.
+(3) The process selected by the processor shall be at least equivalent to a process established by a competent processing authority to achieve a safe product.

 (e) Packing